 Conestoga Wagon

 Sleep the way the pioneers did, if the pioneers had mattresses and a decent pillow.
+Conestoga wagon camping in Georgia, with considerably better bedding than the Oregon Trail.
 A little ridiculous.
 Entirely unforgettable.
 Whatever your wagon.

 STARGAZING